aws/amazon-vpc-cni-k8s/README.md

 Default: empty

 Specify the EC2 endpoint to use.
 This is useful if you are using a custom endpoint for EC2.
 For example, if you are using a proxy for EC2, you can set this to the proxy endpoint.
+Any kind of URL or IP address is valid such as `https://localhost:8080` or `http://ec2.us-west-2.customaws.com`.
+If this is not set, the default EC2 endpoint will be used.

 ### VPC CNI Feature Matrix